elyra-ai/elyra/README.md

 Elyra provides a **Notebook Pipeline visual editor** for building Notebook-based AI pipelines, simplifying the conversion of multiple notebooks into batch jobs or workflow.

-Currently the only supported pipeline runtime is [**Kubeflow Pipelines**](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/), but others can be easily added.
+Currently, the only supported pipeline runtime is [**Kubeflow Pipelines**](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/), but others can be easily added.